 Working on a multidiscipline course as the 0.6 course leader and the 0.4 senior tutor enabled me to develop my interest in materials, working closely with the students that have chosen ceramics, glass, jewellery, textiles, metalwork and product design as a specialist area.
 Introducing projects that encourage the cohort to consider combining materials in their final designs and expanding their knowledge of materials research and cross disciplinary activities.
 This cross over informs the students of their own practice and desires as well as encourages them to reflect and debate on a variety of issues, consider options and focus that not only makes them sustainable but enables them to choose a path that they will enjoy and embrace.

 I was awarded Senior Fellowship recognition from the Higher Education Academy in 2016.
 The Higher Education Senior Fellowship Programme of study allowed me to consolidate internal and external activities, reflecting on them as a whole rather than individually, selecting a few examples to show overall reflection, developments and relationships between them.
+I am now on the reviewing panel at Birmingham City University for Fellowships as well as mentoring staff through the programme.

 My continuous development in teaching and my specialist area of jewellery and metalwork highlights my dedication and enthusiasm for the crafts and the sharing of knowledge and information.
 This all feeds into teaching, working closely with students, academics and technicians developing a variety of teaching activities to make their experience enjoyable and effective.
 Working with the staff in various departments may be time consuming at first, but has developed a rich programme of activities that is not only sustainable for the University but allows staff with specific areas of knowledge to share information first hand efficiently and collaboratively in the long term.